Differential Equations of Genus Four Hyperelliptic $\wp$ Functions: Abstract

 \section{Abstract}

 { In order to find higher dimensional integrable models, we study differential equations of hyperelliptic $\wp$ functions up to genus four.
 For genus two, differential equations of hyperelliptic $\wp$ functions can be written in the Hirota form.
-If genus is more than two, we have KdV and another KdV equations, and if genus becomes more than three, there appear differential equations which cannot be written in the Hirota form, which means that the Hirota form is not enough to characterize the integrable differential equations.
-We have shown that some of differential equations are satisfied for general genus.
+If the genus is more than one, we have KdV equation.
+If the genus is more than two, we have KdV and another KdV equations.
+If the genus becomes more than three, there appear differential equations which cannot be written in the Hirota form, which means that the Hirota form is not enough to characterize the integrable differential equations.
+We have shown that some differential equations are satisfied for general genus.
 We can obtain differential equations for general genus step by step. }